estephenson/AuctionGame/README.md

 # AuctionGame
-An art history game focusing on the controversial Latin American artwork.
+An art history game focusing on a controversial auction of Latin American artwork.
+Created with Twine.